Yag caps is a very short laser procedure done to clear cloudy vision that may occur after cataract surgery.

-After cataract surgery, some people notice cloudiness (sometimes called aftercataract) after several months or years.
-Sometimes one can develop a thickening of the back (posterior) of the lens capsule which holds your artificial lens in place.
+After cataract surgery, some people notice cloudiness (sometimes called after cataract) after several months or years.
+Sometimes one can develop a thickening of the back surface (posterior) of the lens capsule which holds your artificial lens in place.
 This thickening is called Posterior capsule opacification (PCO).
 It is a fairly common complication of cataract surgery.

 This thickening of the capsule causes vision to become cloudy.
-It can be removed by Yag laser capsulotomy also called as Yag CAP.
+It can be removed by Yag laser capsulotomy also called as Yag CAPs.

 The laser procedure is considered very safe.
 Though there are some risks, serious side effects are very rare.

 After this treatment eyesight should be restored to the level the person had following cataract surgery, provided no other problems have developed in the eye.